blasvinas/golang/README.md

     x := 5

-    p = &x // assign to p the location in memory of x fmt.Println(p). // Something similar to this:  0xc0000be010 fmt.Println(*p) // 5
+    p = &x // assign to p the location in memory of x fmt.Println(p) // Something similar to this:  0xc0000be010 fmt.Println(*p) // 5
 ```